conan-io/conan-center-index/docs/review_process.md

 In general, reviews are driven by the automated [bot](https://github.com/conan-center-bot).
 The bot is responsible for:

-- adding or removing labels (such as [No Beta User](https://github.com/conan-io/conan-center-index/pulls?q=is%3Apr+is%3Aopen+label%3A%22No+Beta+user%22) or [Docs](https://github.com/conan-io/conan-center-index/pulls?q=is%3Apr+is%3Aopen+label%3ADocs))
+- Adding or removing labels (such as [No Beta User](https://github.com/conan-io/conan-center-index/pulls?q=is%3Apr+is%3Aopen+label%3A%22No+Beta+user%22) or [Docs](https://github.com/conan-io/conan-center-index/pulls?q=is%3Apr+is%3Aopen+label%3ADocs)).
-- writing comments (most of the time, it's a build status, either failure with logs or success)
+- Writing comments (most of the time, it's a build status, either failure with logs or success).
-- merging pull requests
+- Merging pull requests.
-- closing issues (side effect of merging pull requests)
+- Closing issues (after merging pull requests with GitHub keywords).
-- starting CI builds
+- Starting CI builds.
-- assigning CI status (running/failed/successful)
+- Assigning CI status (running/failed/successful).

 ## green build